carbon-language/carbon-lang/llvm/docs/WritingAnLLVMPass.rst

 The ``LoopPass`` class
 ----------------------

-All ``LoopPass`` execute on each loop in the function independent of all of the other loops in the function.  ``LoopPass`` processes loops in loop nest order such that outer most loop is processed last.
+All ``LoopPass`` execute on each :ref:`loop <loop-terminology>` in the function independent of all of the other loops in the function.  ``LoopPass`` processes loops in loop nest order such that outer most loop is processed last.

 ``LoopPass`` subclasses are allowed to update loop nest using ``LPPassManager`` interface.
 Implementing a loop pass is usually straightforward.